-Goal 4: CULTURAL ARTS
+CULTURAL ARTS Goal 4:

-Vision: Increase arts and cultural events in the park system.
+Vision: Increase and and cultural events in the park system

 - Create and implement Art in the Park programs. - Identify key stakeholders, explore and establish partnerships to create sustainable programs. - Increase arts and cultural events in the park system to create a place for people to gather and socialize.